budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 - ADA Messages are temporarily out for this version.
 Now that every module is its own schematic, there is no good time to award the old ADA messages.
 I haven't had the time to write one for every module yet, but I will eventually.
 - **Weak Air Dampening** and **Strong Air Dampening** modules are gone for good and have been replaced by the **Configurable Dampening Module**.
-- The **Vertical Thruster Module** has been replaced with a general flight speed module.
-The Hoverpack flight logic makes creating vertical-only flight speed difficult.
-It might return again in the future.
 - Probably a couple more things I forgot that I removed.
 If something seems to be missing, ask me about it on Discord.

 ### Assorted Changes and Bugfixes

 - Fun main menu tweak!
-The Pioneer got an upgrade.
+The Pioneer got a big upgrade.
 - Mod icon now shows in the in-game mods list.
 Long overdue.
 Glad that SML3 finally fixed the problem that was causing this.
 - Suits no longer consume fuel items in certain multiples of items - it's always one at a time.
 - Jetpack and Hover Jetpack module now require you to have fuel to operate, whereas previously they could operate on just Power at an increased cost.
 You can turn this off in the config.